 Facility Condition Assessment (FCA) is a process to closely analyze the condition one facility or a collection of an organization’s portfolio of facilities.
 In layman terms it is a PCA taken to the extreme: instead of one inspector there is often a team of specialists employed to perform an in-depth analysis of each building system, and, the subsequent report and estimates are detailed enough to help a capital programs manager determine the level of investment each facility needs.
 Other names it can go by are Equity level PCAs or Portfolio Condition Assessments.

-Forensic Property Condition Assessment is a variation of the PCA process.
+Construction Forensic Investigations uses a variation of the PCA process.
 The inspector, often an designated expert witness, visits the property to perform forensic inspections for construction defect and other claims.
-Depending on the nature of the claim, the entire property or a subset of it is closely looked at.
+Depending on the nature of the claim, the entire property or a subset of it is closely examined.
 Often the forensic inspector uses building diagnostics to determine if there are construction defects and the process is thoroughly recorded to be used as evidence.

 A Maintenance Condition Report utilizes the first three steps of a PCA (Document review, Walk-through, Opinion on Costs to Remedy) but instead of giving a PCR, the consultant further researches and organizes the findings for facility management’s needs.
 The final report is or becomes the basis for the facility’s Maintenance Manual.
 It would outline the building system's details and the owner or tenant is responsible for.